 Once liability is established, you may recover economic and non-economic damages for your injuries, such as lost wages, past and future medical expenses, and pain and suffering.
 If you lost a relative in a fatal truck accident, you may initiate a claim for wrongful death to potentially recover for your relative’s medical and burial bills, among other damages.
 Florida has strict time limits as to when you can file your claim.
 An experienced personal injury attorney can advise you regarding your rights.

-The Brooksville truck crash lawyers at Holliday Karatinos Law Firm, PLLC are experienced personal injury advocates with over 50 years of collective legal practice.
+The Brooksville truck accident lawyers at Holliday Karatinos Law Firm, PLLC are experienced personal injury advocates with over 50 years of collective legal practice.
 Our attorneys have represented clients in a number of complex truck accident cases.
 We can provide the personalized client service and aggressive representation you need to get results in your case.
-Call us today at (866) 597-0009 or contact us online and we will arrange a consultation at no cost.
+Call us today or contact us online and we will arrange a consultation at no cost.